I’M THE SLIME

 “I did that too.
 Wow.
 We’re so alike.
 I’m excited to play with it together.”

-They hugged, and Alora breathed deeply, really smelling her sister for the first time.
-She closed her eyes, lost for a moment in a pleasant haze, dreaming of raspberry slime.
+They hugged again, and Alora breathed deeply, really smelling her sister for the first time.
+She smelled like artificial sweetener.
+Grocery store candles.
+She closed her eyes, lost for a moment in a pleasant haze, and dreamed of raspberry slime.